jankovicgd/stac-manager/docs/README.md

 ## Plugins & Widgets

 Data plugins are the central part of STAC-Manager.
-Check the [plugin system documentation](./PLUGINS.md.md) for to understand how they work and how to create a new plugin.
+Check the [plugin system documentation](./PLUGINS.md.md) to understand how they work and how to create a new plugin.

 Widgets are the visual representation of the fields in the form.
 Check the [widget documentation](./WIDGETS.md) for more information on how to create a new widget.